 The discussion should help you understand the benefits and risks of the procedures and assist you in giving informed consent to proceed.
 You should give your consent by signing a document from the treatment provider containing the outlined information.

-Your treatment provider should also perform a ‘patch test’ before the full treatment is applied.
-This simply means that the first ’zap’ from the laser or IPL is done on the intended treatment area.
+If you are very concerned, or the treatment provider considers your treatment to be at a higher risk (e.g., hair removal in individuals with darker skin types), a test patch should be performed.
+This simply means that only a tiny area is treated.
 This will give both you and the treatment provider an indication of the effect of treatment on that area.
-This test should always be done before any treatment and before each repeat session as the skin may react differently on any given day.
+This may need to be repeated at subsequent treatment if there are any relevant changes such as the possibility of a suntan or commencement of a potentially photosensitising medication.
 Up to 48 hours should be allowed to assess the development of any adverse effects from the test.
 If undesired outcomes occur, the treatment should not go forward as planned.
 Your treatment provider should revise the treatment plan, explore alternative approaches, or not proceed with treatment at all.

 What information should I provide about myself to a service provider?